gidven/saxo-openapi-guide/docs/basics/core-business-concepts/client-user-account.md

     style A fill:LightGreen
 ```

 A client can also own clients itself, which yields a hierarchy.
-The owner is known as the 'top-level client', which has privileges over the accounts of the clients below it, such as being able to view the accounts or place orders.
+The owner is known as the 'top-level client', which has privileges over the accounts of the clients below it, such as being able to view their accounts or place orders on them.
 In the below schema, the users coupled to the end-clients are omitted for brevity.

 ```mermaid
 graph LR